pixelmund/svemix/docs/src/routes/docs/getting-started/data-writes.svelte.md

 <br>

-Each `.svelte` file inside your `routes` folder can export a `action` function, this `action` can return data, errors, headers, status and it receives the [SvelteKit Request](https://kit.svelte.dev/docs#routing-endpoints):
+Each `.svelte` file inside your `routes` folder can export a `action` function, this `action` can return any data, headers, status and it receives the [SvelteKit Request](https://kit.svelte.dev/docs#routing-endpoints):

 ```svelte
 <!-- src/routes/posts/new.svelte -->